Why Are My Fish Staying Near the Filter? 5 Causes & Fixes

 CONCLUSION

-Why is my fish always near the filter?
+Why is my fish suddenly staying near the filter?

 Is staying near the filter a bad sign?